replicatedhq/kots.io/content/kotsadm/snapshots/storage-destinations.md

 ---

 A KOTS snapshot supports any compatible [Velero storage provider](https://velero.io/docs/main/supported-providers/).
-The Admin Console has built-in support for configuring AWS, GCP, Azure and S3-Compatible object stores as destinations.
+The Admin Console has built-in support for configuring AWS, GCP, Azure, S3-Compatible object store, NFS Server, or local host path as destinations.

 For embedded clusters, the Admin Console is pre-configured to store backups in the locally-provisioned object store.
 This is sufficient for rollbacks and downgrades, but not a suitable configuration for disaster recovery.